Malcolm Smith's Family History Archive

 Edith Lilian Swinnerton was born at 54 Whittier Street in Liverpool on 31 October 1906, though her

-She had an interest in flowers and she became quite proficient in flower arranging.
-On leaving school, she wanted to be a florist but her mother insisted that she did something sensible.
-Consequently she went to work in the offices of J.Collinson & Co, shoe makers in Bold Street, Liverpool and became accomplished at bookeeping.
+Edie had an interest in flowers and she became quite proficient in flower arranging.
+On leaving school, she had wanted to be a florist but her mother insisted that she did something sensible.
+The headmistress helped her find a job in the offices of J.Collinson & Co, shoe makers in Bold Street, Liverpool where she became accomplished at bookkeeping.
 She remained there until she left Liverpool to be married.
 There was good comradeship between the staff and some of the girls formed a photographic society to have their portraits taken.

 Edie's fiancée had moved south to find work during the depression.
 He was living rented a flat at 19 Caprera Terrace, Plymouth when he married Edith on 19 October 1935.
-Edie had changed her religion from Baptist to become Roman Catholic in order to matty Marc.
+Edie had changed her religion from Baptist to become Roman Catholic in order to marry Marc.
 She came down to Plymouth and the wedding took place at the church of St.Mary and St.Boniface in Cecil Street.
-The couple stayed at 6 Empire Road in Torquay for the first night of their honeymoon.
-A saucy telegram was sent by someone at a time designed to interrupt the honeymoon at an inconvenient time.
+They started their honeymoon at 6 Empire Road, Torquay where they received a saucy telegram was sent by someone, probably her brother Frank, at a time designed to interrupt the honeymoon at an inconvenient time.
 Upon their marriage, Marcus and Edith moved to a more modern flat in Salcombe Road in the Lipson area of Plymouth.
 There is an invoice for furniture which was ordered the day before the wedding.
+Edie recalled that her weight was 9 stones at the time of her wedding.

 By 1936, Marcus and Edie were living at 12 Barton Avenue in Paignton, which is where their son Michael Tomes Parsons was born on 6 July 1936.
+Edie described him as a 'honeymoon baby'.
 Their neighbour, Betty Appleby, assisted at the birth, also she and her husband Courtney accommodated some of Edie's sisters who had travelled down from Liverpool for the birth.
 Three months later, Edie herself lodged with Betty whilst Marcus travelled down to London to look for work.

 They did not remain long in Harlesden as Marc was offered a job in Felixstowe in 1936.
 They had just found a house in Harrow that they liked but they forewent that and travelled to Felixstowe to look for a house there.
 They found a house at 27 Looe Road on Christmas Day and when Edie looked through the window and saw a lovely brick fireplace, that was enough for her to make up her mind.